tdiprima/ML-Python-Projects/docs/Python/Function annotation.md

 <br>

-<mark>**Note that we've removed the default values**</mark> for the function arguments.
+**Note that we've removed the default values** for the function arguments.
 This is because we don't want to tie the implementation of the function to specific data sets.

 Now, let's modify the original file that was using the `plot_predictions` function.
 We'll import the new `plot_predictions` function from `plotting.py`: